-“In a Post-Apocalyptic World, a young woman with a mysterious connection to the land – and a combat robot – steps forward to confront an evil, militaristic dictator.”
+“In a Post-Apocalyptic World, a young woman with a mysterious connection to the land – and a combat robot – steps forward to confront an evil, militaristic dictator bent on detonating a recently acquired nuke.”

 “Sandra Wolff’s Dark Cloud is a stunningly gorgeous graphic novel about a woman’s quest to save land from nuclear destruction in the post-apocalyptic American West.
 With the help of her monk-like father figure, a loyal robot, and her own foresight, the amnesiac Dark Cloud leads the resistance against warlord General Stone before he can further decimate the environment.
 Full of dynamic characters, cinematic visuals by illustrator Jared Barel, and action-packed intensity, Dark Cloud is a must read for fans of dystopian fiction, even for those unfamiliar with the graphic novel format.”
 Self-Publishing Review, ★★★★½